JayHeng/NXP-MCUBootFlasher/README.md

 > * The .sb file can only be specified in xml file;
 > * USB port is the only choice to download .sb file;
 > * Sometimes USB Hub is required to connect;
+> * Maximum four boards can be supported for batch downloading

 　　With RT-Flash, you can easily get started with NXP MCU secure boot.
 The main features of RT-Flash include：

 > * Support i.MXRT1015, i.MXRT1021, i.MXRT1051/1052, i.MXRT1061/1062, i.MXRT1064 SIP
 > * Support both UART and USB-HID serial downloader modes
 > * Support for loading .sb image file into boot device
+> * Support batch downloading for multiple image files in one folder
+> * Support batch downloading for unlimited boards

 #### 1.2 Download
 　　RT-Flash is developed in Python, and it is open source.
 The development environment is Python 2.7.15 (32bit), wxPython 4.0.3, pySerial 3.4, pywinusb 0.4.2, PyInstaller 3.3.1 (or higher).